hmemcpy/hmemcpy.com/source/_posts/2020-01-20-functional-programming-in-haskell-stepik-course-notes-module-2.md

 #### Weak Head Normal Form

 In functional languages, expressions are reduced until they cannot be reduced further.
-The reduction process happens for as long as there are *redexes* remain in the expression, resulting in an expression that no longer contains any redexes.
-Those fully-reduced expressions are in a so-called *normal norm*, meaning that no more reductions are possible.
+The reduction process happens for as long as there are *redexes* that remain in the expression, resulting in an expression that no longer contains any redexes.
+Those fully-reduced expressions are in a so-called *normal form*, meaning that no more reductions are possible.

 In Haskell, there exists an intermediate reduction stage, called *weak head normal form* (abbreviated WHNF).
 Let's look at some examples: